fivethreeo/razzle-with-docker-nginx/README.md

 -i ssl/certs/localhost.selfsigned.crt
 ```

-## To run locally in dev with https on dev.example.com:
+## To run in dev with https on dev.example.com using letsencrypt:

 ```bash
 export COMPOSE_DOCKER_CLI_BUILD=1